 She has been involved in various global corporate reporting initiatives.
 She is immediate past Chair of the Stakeholder Council of the Global Reporting Initiative and was a member of the Capitals Technical Collaboration Group for the International Integrated Reporting Council.
 She served as a Director and Council Member of AccountAbility and was involved in the development of the first AA1000 Framework.
 She is a member of the ACCA’s Global Forum on Sustainability, the Institute of Chartered Accountant’s of Scotland’s (ICAS) Sustainability Committee and the Climate Disclosure Standards Board’s Technical Working Group.

 Carol consults to multinational corporations and other organisations on corporate reporting.
-Recent assignments have included work with Royal Bank of Scotland and Dairy Australia on sustainability reporting and Cbus Superannuation fund on integrated reporting and Baillie Gifford on impact reporting.
+Recent assignments have included work with Royal Bank of Scotland on sustainability reporting and Cbus Superannuation fund on integrated reporting and Baillie Gifford on impact reporting.
 She has also led the development of award winning sustainability reports, management and governance processes (details below).

 Carol has a financial audit background qualifying as a member of ICAS (Institute of Chartered Accountants of Scotland) with KPMG.
 She holds an MSc in Accounting and Finance from the London School of Economics and a PhD in International Corporate Reporting from the University of Glasgow.
 She has held senior management positions in Universities including as Head of School, Faculty Dean and Pro Vice-Chancellor (Sustainability) and has previously held Professor of Accounting positions at Monash University and the University of Glasgow.